 Introduction to vector data cubes#

 In geospatial analysis, data cubes can be of two sorts.
 The first is a raster data cube, typically represented by an Xarray DataArray indexed either by x or y dimensions or latitude and longitude.
-The second is a vector data cube, which is an n-D array with at least one dimension indexed by a 2-D array of vector geometries (Pebesma, 2022).
+The second is a vector data cube, which is an n-D array that has either at least one dimension indexed by a 2-D array of vector geometries (Pebesma, 2022) or contains geometries as variables (e.g. moving features or time-evolving shapes), possibly both.

-The Xvec package brings support for indexing by an array of vector geometries to the Xarray ecosystem.
+The Xvec package brings support for both of these to the Xarray ecosystem.
 It uses Shapely1Shapely 2 or newer is required.
 Shapely 1.8 or older will not work with Xvec, as the geometries are not hashable before the 2.0 release. package, allowing a seamless interface between Xvec and GeoPandas.

 Let’s have a look at how that looks in practice.
 You need to import xarray and xvec to enable the .xvec accessor on Xarray objects.
 For this tutorial, you will also use’ geopandas’ to read the geometries and geodatasets to fetch the data.